Arpita-deb/Sales_Data_Analysis/README.md

    ![bottom 10 company](https://github.com/Arpita-deb/Sales_Data_Analysis/assets/139372731/f9d3085b-b8ca-4621-b963-a3cff9164e74)

+   Medline, Apotheca, Ltd, and Pure Group have generated the highest revenue, while Avon Corp, WakeFern, and Wuxi Group are at the bottom.

    The bar chart shows the products in blue with revenue higher than average revenue($1,462,869) per company and the orange ones lower than average revenue.

    ![rev by company](https://github.com/Arpita-deb/Sales_Data_Analysis/assets/139372731/2cb51fef-ec16-4757-b656-d8507ab423ee)